 In any case right now it seems to me that this would be more logical:

 - Subdivision Fences

 For me the concept of Planetary Boundaries has been very important to remind myself and others that it is not only Climate Change we are facing – it might even not be the biggest challenge we have.
-As someone working in the organic food sector for decades it is also important to note that Planetary Boundaries relate starkly to the Food System.
+As someone working in the organic food sector for decades it is also important to note that all aspects of the Planetary Boundaries relate starkly to the Food System.
 All the Earth-system processes described in the model are connected to the Food System and solving those challenges is not possible without changing the food system.

 I’m borrowing from the Wikipedia article: “Planetary boundaries is a concept involving Earth system processes that contain environmental boundaries.
 It was proposed in 2009 by a group of Earth system and environmental scientists, led by Johan Rockström from the Stockholm Resilience Centre and Will Steffen from the Australian National University.
 The group wanted to define a “safe operating space for humanity” for the international community, including governments at all levels, international organizations, civil society, the scientific community and the private sector, as a precondition for sustainable development.
 The framework is based on scientific evidence that human actions since the Industrial Revolution have become the main driver of global environmental change.”
 See also the table below. https://en.wikipedia.org/wiki/Planetary_boundaries

 |1.
 Climate change||Atmospheric carbon dioxideconcentration (ppm by volume)See also: Tipping point (climatology)|

 |2.
 Biodiversity loss||Extinction rate (number of species per million per year)|